pulumi/pulumi-hugo/themes/default/content/product/_index.md

               - title: IaC for every engineer
                 description: |
                    Author and share infrastructure code in standard languages that anyone can easily use.
-              - title: Author IaC efficiently
+              - title: Author IaC faster
                 description: |
                     Use your IDE with interactive documentation, type checking, and statement completion.
               - title: Write Policy as Code